tgillstar/javascript-realtime-client-side-validation/README.md

-Web application with real-time client-side validation
+Web application with real-time client-side Javascript validation
 ---

-This web project has a form which gives real-time client-side validation as the user enters information.
+This web project has a form which gives real-time client-side Javascript validation as the user enters information.
 Then when the form is submitted, a mock status code is given based on whether or not the data passed to the "server" is valid or not.
 This project uses the Slim Framework as well as Bootstrap.